Preparatory On Road Training Course:

-You must bring the following items with you to both module 1 and module 2 of your test.
+You must bring the following items with you to do both module 1 and module 2 of your test.
 If you do not, the Driving Standards Agency may refuse to carry out the test and you may lose your fee.

-- valid module 1 test pass certificate when presenting for module 2 only
+- Valid module 1 test pass certificate when presenting for module 2 only.

 What will the test include?

 The new test will be completed in two modules.
 The specified manoeuvres conducted at specific speeds will be tested in module 1 on safe off-road sites.
+These specified manoeuvres are:

-- at least two manoeuvres carried out at slow speed, including a slalom
+- At least two manoeuvres carried out at slow speed, including a slalom.

-- at least two manoeuvres carried out at higher speed, of which one exercise should be in second gear, at a speed of at least 30 km/h (approx. 19 mph) and one exercise avoiding an obstacle at a minimum speed of 50 km/h (approx. 32 mph)
+- At least two manoeuvres carried out at higher speed, of which one exercise should be in second gear, at a speed of at least 30 km/h (approx. 19 mph) and one exercise avoiding an obstacle at a minimum speed of 50 km/h (approx. 32 mph

-- at least two braking manoeuvres, including an emergency brake at a minimum speed of 50 km/h (approx. 32 mph)
+- At least two braking manoeuvres, including an emergency brake at a minimum speed of 50 km/h (approx. 32 mph).

 On the day of your module 1 test, you will be asked by the examiner to demonstrate your riding ability on either the left-hand or right-hand circuit.
 The standard off-road layout may change because of local conditions on the casual sites.

+If you demonstrate riding skills of a dangerously incompetent level during module 1, you will not be allowed to take module 2.
 If you pass module 1 you will receive a test pass certificate which you must bring with you when you take module 2.

-Module 2 of the test is made up of the eyesight test, road safety questions and at least 30 minutes of road riding.
+Module 2 of the test is made up of the eyesight test, road safety questions and at least 35 minutes of road riding.
 Road riding will cover a variety of road and traffic conditions and will also include normal stops, hill and angle starts.